gaelpaquien/openclassrooms-bilemo/README.md

 ```
 <br />

-3. **Copy the entire contents of the .env" file into a new .env.local file and complet it with your informations.**
+3. **Copy the entire contents of the .env file into a new .env.local file and complet it with your informations.**
 ```bash
 ###> symfony/framework-bundle ###
 APP_ENV=#dev | prod | test